Leo-Chu/OneBit_MIMO/README.md

 (2)  If SDR-based precoders are employed for comparasion, you should establish CVX which is avaliable at http://cvxr.com/cvx/;

 (3)  If you use our codes, please cite our paper;
-Chu, Lei, Fei Wen, Lily Li, and Robert Qiu.
+Lei Chu,  Fei Wen, Lily Li, and Robert Qiu.
 Efficient Nonlinear Precoding for Massive MU-MIMO Downlink Systems with 1-Bit DACs[J].
 To appear in the IEEE Transactions on Wireless Communications, 2019.
 Avaliable at  https://arxiv.org/abs/1804.08839;

 (4) If you get any question for our codes, please contact: leochu@sjtu.edu.cn or uestcahcl@gmail.com;